The First Trimester of Pregnancy: What to Expect

 Light-headed: As your circulatory system expands, your body needs to create more blood to fill all the new and wider veins that provide blood (nutrients and oxygen) to your lady parts and developing fetus.
 Your body will be working overtime to produce blood, and when you're not getting enough you might feel faint or dizzy.

-This is pretty common towards the end of the first trimester.
+This is pretty common toward the end of the first trimester.
 We suggest lying down with your feet up, helping to get more blood flowing throughout your entire body.
 If it continues, contact your doctor.

 Headaches: Those pesky hormones, in conjunction with the changes in your circulatory system, might give you some intermittent headaches.
-Make sure you stay hydrated, and ask your doctor about options for pain relief.
+Make sure you stay hydrated and ask your doctor about options for pain relief.

 In developing this guide, we consulted with physicians, pediatricians, and biologists.
 Additional resources were gathered from The Office on Women's Health, the Nemours Foundation, American Pregnancy Association, and the Mayo and Cleveland Clinics.
 Additional scientific resources (Refs 1-5) cited in the article can be found here: